openshift/geard/README.md

       All content is located under this root

       units/
+        ab/
-        gear-<gearid>.service  # systemd unit file
+          gear-abcdef.service  # systemd unit file that points to the definition abcdef/
+            definition         # hardlink with the full spec for this service
+            <requestid>        # a particular version of the unit file.

-        A gear is considered present on this system if a service file exists in this directory.
-Creation attempts to exclusively create this file and will fail otherwise.
+        A gear is considered present on this system if a service file exists inside the namespaced gear directory.

-        The unit file is "enabled" in systemd (symlinked to systemd's unit directory) upon creation, and "disabled" (unsymlinked) on the stop operation.
-Disabled services are not automatically started on reboot.
-The "start" operation against a gear will reenable the service.
+        The unit file is "enabled" in systemd (symlinked to systemd's unit directory) upon creation, and "disabled" (unsymlinked) on the remove operation.
+The definition can be updated atomically (write new definition, update hardlink) when a new version of the gear is deployed to the system.

+      targets/
+        gear.target         # default target
+        gear-active.target  # active target

+        All gears are assigned to one of these two targets - on create or start, they have "WantedBy=gear-active.target".
+If a gear is stopped via the API it is altered to be "WantedBy=gear.target".
+In this fashion the disk structure for each unit reflects whether the gear should be started on reboot vs. being explicitly idled.
+Also, assuming the /var/lib/gears directory is an attached disk, on node recovery each *.service file is enabled with systemd and then the "gear-active.target" can be started.

       slices/
         gear.slice        # default slice